usnistgov/Docs4NIST/docs/customization.rst

 Assimilation templates
 ----------------------

-The first set of templates is used by the :meth:`~ntd2d_action.borgedsphinxdocs.BorgedSphinxDocs.assimilate_theme` to modify the Sphinx configuration.
+The first set of templates is used by :meth:`~ntd2d_action.borgedsphinxdocs.BorgedSphinxDocs.assimilate_theme` to modify the Sphinx configuration.